 Titanium and zirconia implants provide the foundation for crowns that look and function just like your natural teeth.
 Rediscover your smile and the confidence you’ve been missing!

 Dental implants are used to replace unfixable or missing teeth, designed to meet your specific needs and go unnoticed next to your natural teeth.
 They are such a great option because they can be used to replace virtually any tooth without the drawbacks associated with other restorative choices like bridges and dentures.
 Whether you need a single tooth replaced or all of your teeth, dental implants can be used to create the best and longest-lasting restoration available.
 See a collection of Before and After images of implant cases we’ve completed.

 Dental Implants Services in Nashville, TN

 The overwhelming majority of dental implants placed today are made of titanium.

 While documented allergy to titanium is very rare, it does exist.
 For patients with a titanium allergy or sensitivity, or those simply wanting to avoid metal in their body, zirconia implants provide a proven alternative.

 How it Works

-Nashville Restorative Dentistry uses advanced technology throughout the implant process to provide you the best results.
+Nashville Restorative Dentistry uses advanced technology throughout the implant process to provide you with the best results.
 Cone Beam CT scan 3D imagery is used to evaluate each case, allowing us to see the amount of remaining bone, determine enough space is available for an implant, and rule out the presence of any problematic anatomy of the jaw bone.
 CT imagery also allows us to plan the exact implant placement position that will be most successful for each individual case.
 A 3D printed surgical guide is then created which allows us to surgically place an implant exactly according to plan, making for a more predictable and less invasive procedure and a quicker healing time for the patient.

 Nashville Restorative Dentistry offers two different types of dental implants - titanium and zirconia.
 While both are effective, each has different attributes you should consider when selecting which one to use.